wilson-dynatrace/otel-example/readme.md

 ## Hands On

-Start a new codespace.
+Launch a new codespace.

 ### Exercise 1 Validate the target application

 1. Go to tomcat folder
-2. Start the tomcat application
+2. Launch the tomcat application
    <code>docker compose up -d</code>
 3. Once the tomcat container is up and running, you can<br>
    a.
 Forward port 8090 to visit tomcat<br>